 Promote Collaboration and Engagement: By fostering an understanding of the roles played by different stakeholders, the handbook promotes collaboration, and meaningful engagement between RCL members and other key players within the school community.
-It encourages dialogue, cooperation, and shared responsibility in working towards common goals, making schools conducive environments for teaching and
+It encourages dialogue, cooperation, and shared responsibility in working towards common goals, making schools conducive environments for teaching and learning.

-Section II(2) of the South African Schools Act (SASA) provides that the Member of the Executive Council (MEC) responsible for Education must determine the functions and procedures for the establishment and election of representative councils of learners at schools by publishing a notice in the Provincial Gazette.
-This handbook is a general national guide for learners, schools, Teacher Liaison Officers (TLOs), officials and NGOs supporting RCLs on electing RCL members and on building their capacity.
+BELA Act 32 of 2024 provides that the Member of the Executive Council (MEC) responsible for Education must determine the functions and procedures for the establishment and election of representative councils of learners at schools by publishing a notice in the Provincial Gazette.
+This handbook is a general national guide for learners, schools, Teacher Liaison Officers (TLOs), officials and NGOs supporting RCLs on participating meaningfully in schools.